FOSSEE/sees/ult/ult_5/script.rst

 ..
 R10

-This will give you only the line containing the word Anne as the output.
+This will give us only the line containing the word Anne as the output.
 The grep command is by default case-sensitive.
-So, you wouldn't have got the result if you had searched for anne, with a small a, instead of Anne, with a capital a.
-But, what if you didn't know, whether the name was capitalized or not? ``grep`` allows you to do case-insensitive searches by using the ``-i`` option.
+So, we wouldn't have got the result if we had searched for anne, with a small a, instead of Anne, with a capital a.
+But, what if we didn't know, whether the name was capitalized or not? ``grep`` allows you to do case-insensitive searches by using the ``-i`` option.